Beauty

 What happens during laser treatment for acne scars?

 Laser treatment takes place in your dermatologist's office.
 First, your provider will clean the area to be treated and mark the targeted scars with a pen.
-In some cases, a topical anesthesia will be applied to numb the area.
+In some cases, a topical anesthesia may be applied to numb the area.
 If the laser treatment will target acne scars on the face, you may need to wear goggles to protect your eyes from the laser.

 Your treatment provider will pass the laser over the targeted skin several times.
 After each pass, they'll wipe the scar with saline solution or water to cool the skin in preparation for the next pass.